weetrax/BoilerNext/README.md

 ## BoilerNext

-BoilerNext - A NextJS - Tailwind - Typescript Boilerplate
+A NextJS Boilerplate with Tailwind & Typescript ready to use!